belajarpowershell/kubernetes-lab/k3s-lab-setup/100-alpine1/102-Clone-repository.md

-# Kubernetes Lab Setup
+# Clone the repository

-In this step we will download the
+In this step we will download the files required for

 #####  This script is to download the folder /srv from the Repository https://github.com/belajarpowershell/kubernetes-lab

 ```
-# create a file download-srv.sh with below contents on `alpine1`
+# Step 1 clone the repository
-# run following command to make this executable
+# Step 2 run the script `alpine1-first-run.sh`
-# chmod +x download-srv.sh
+# This script will perform the following
-# run the script
+# - move the `srv` from git folder "kubernetes-lab/" to "/srv"
-# ./download-srv.sh
+# - enable the community repository to install ansible

-# This script will pull the specific folder/srv from the git repository and move the contents to the /srv on alpine1.
+# - install Ansible using run `apk add ansible`

 # install git
 apk add git